tkw1536/tp/README.md

 docker run -e TARGET=http://example.com -p 8080:8080 tkw01536/tp
 ```

+Additionally an environment variable `ROOT` is supported, which allows redirecting requests to the root URL.

 The code is licensed under the Unlicense, hence in the public domain.